-Evidence of survival of naturally produced lake trout past the fall fingerling stage occurred in each year during 1993-2018 (Figure 9) except 2008, representing production of 24 year-classes.
+Evidence of survival of naturally produced lake trout past the fall fingerling stage occurred in each year during 1993-2019 (Figure 10) except 2008, representing production of 25 year-classes.
 Numbers reported in previous reports represented the total capture of age-0 to age-2 unclipped and untagged lake trout from the entire annual bottom trawl catch from four surveys occurring during April-October (for a description of the surveys see O'Gorman et al. 2000 and Owens et al. 2003).
 Catch was not corrected for effort due to the low catch in most years and a relatively constant level of effort expended within the depth range (20m -100m) where age-0 to age-2 naturally reproduced lake trout are most often encountered in Lake Ontario.
 Changes in recent annual survey design necessitated a change in the way we report the catch.
 In 2013 effort in the July juvenile lake trout survey was reduced and only 9 of 14 trawling locations were fished because no yearling lake trout were stocked in 2012.
 Effort returned to normal for the July survey during 2014-2017, but was once again reduced in 2018 due to the RV Kaho not being available for the survey.
 In 2015, the June bottom trawl survey was discontinued, and the annual April survey was broadened which resulted in a net decrease in annual trawling effort in U.S. waters of approximately 60 tows (Weidel et al. 2016).
-In the current report we converted total catch to catch-per-unit-effort (CPUE) to account for recent changes in effort.
-We present the data for five lake regions along the southern shore from the Niagara River in the west to the mouth of the St Lawrence River in the eastern basin, grouping them by geographic location and patterns in catch through the years that we suspect is related to the proximity to suitable spawning habitat.
+In the 2018 report we converted total catch to catch-per-unit-effort (CPUE) to account for recent changes in effort and presented the data for five lake regions along the southern shore from the Niagara River in the west to the mouth of the St Lawrence River in the eastern basin, grouping them by geographic location and patterns in catch through the years that we suspect are related to the proximity to suitable spawning habitat.
 The regions from west to east were two sites near the mouth of the Niagara River (region 1), four sites located between Olcott and Rochester (region 2), four sites between Smoky Point and Fair Haven (region 3), three sites between Oswego and Southwick (region 4), and two sites in the eastern outlet basin (region 5).
+For the 2019 report we continue to present CPUE, but simplified the regional structure with just three regions presented: the Western region representing the two westernmost sites adjacent to the mouth of the Niagara River where the greatest catches of wild lake trout occurs; the Central region encompassing all eleven main lake sites from Olcott to Southwick; and the Eastern region representing all trawling locations in the eastern basin where much of the historically described spawning habitat occurs.